sftpgo/docs/docs/tutorials/eventmanager-folders.md

 we want to automatically copy those files to the `/outbound` folder of the user `vista`.

-### The Challenge

 By default, actions are executed within the security context of the user who performed the upload.
 Since the user `ukg` is restricted to their own directory and cannot access the `vista` user's folder, this operation would normally be blocked.

 To support this use case, we define a virtual folder with permissions to access the `vista` user's directory.
 The copy action is then configured to use this virtual folder as the destination.

 ### Step 1: Create a Storage Folder

 Create a folder named `storage` without setting a key prefix.
 This gives the folder visibility over the entire storage and allows it to be reused for other actions.
-Of course, if needed, you can also assign a key prefix to restrict access to a specific portion of the storage.
+If needed, you can also assign a key prefix to restrict access to a specific portion of the storage.

 ![Storage folder](../assets/img/storagefolder.png){data-gallery="storagefolder"}